 Obtaining Copies of Documents

 - For documents recorded prior to 1992 research can be conducted in our Public Reference Room located at 1151 Punchbowl St, room #123, every business day from 8:15AM to 4:15PM, except State Holidays.
 You may also email requests to [email protected]

 - Search by grantor/grantee name OR document number

-- Copies can be downloaded at a fee of $1 per page
+- Copies can be downloaded at a fee of $1 per page or via subscriber account

 - To find your document number based on a tax map key go to our Resources page